Go Retro - Family Math Games to Play On The Move

-Just twenty minutes into a four hour car trip and a small voice pipes up from the back seat: “Are we nearly there yet?
+Just twenty minutes into a six hour road trip and a small voice pipes up, “Are we nearly there yet?
 I’m booooored.”

 Although it is oh so tempting, don't immediately reach for the devices to entertain the kids.
 This summer, give these math games a go instead.